InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/Section Information.md

 ### [Global Privacy Control (GPC)](https://globalprivacycontrol.github.io/gpc-spec/)

 GPC is signaled in user agent headers `(Sec-GPC)` and a simple javascript API `(globalPrivacyControl)`.
-Entities creating GPP strings may check for whether GPC is set and pass along the value they find in the GPC sub-section for all sections where it is available.
+Entities creating GPP strings may check for whether GPC is set and pass along the value they find (from the headers or javascript API) in the GPC sub-section for all sections where it is available.
 Potential values in the user agent API are boolean (0/1 for header and true/false for javascript API).
 At the time of publication, true is an opt out of sale under CCPA (“Do not sell my personal information”).